-- (a) the as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement. - (b) if the structure has been floodproofed, the as-built elevation (in relation to NGVD) to which the structure was floodproofed. - (c) any certification of floodproofing.
+- (a) the as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement. - (b) if the structure has been floodproofed, the as-built elevation (in relation to mean sea level) to which the structure was floodproofed. - (c) any certification of floodproofing.